ology/audio-player/README.md

 The audio-player2 app is the evolution of the original, but with ratings and streamlined interface/behavior.

 This app does not have traditional form submission.
 Instead, changing a setting (like shuffle, or the search query) will take effect when the track is advanced.
-And this happens either when the Next track button is clicked, or **autoadvance** is on and either the current track ends or a decoding error occurs.
+And this happens either when the Next track button is clicked, or **advance** is on and either the current track ends or a decoding error occurs.

-Also pressing the `p` key will either pause or play the current track.
-And clicking the word "Rating" will take you to the /stats breakdown, if you have rated tracks.
+Hidden interface features:  Pressing the `p` key will either pause or play the current track.
+Pressing the `0` through `5` keys will rate the current track at that level.
+Pressing the `f` key will relocate to the first track (if not shuffling).
+This is the same as clicking the "First" button.
+Pressing the `n` key is the same as clicking the "Next" button.
+Clicking the word "Rating" will take you to the /stats breakdown, if you have rated tracks.

 This app has built-in playback error detection.
-So for example, if **autoadvance** is on and an error is detected, the app will attempt to load to the next track.
+So for example, if **advance** is on and an error is detected, the app will attempt to load to the next track.
 And the same goes for **shuffle** mode.
 Now if none of the selected tracks (e.g. search results) can be loaded, the app will try each and fail.
 If **shuffle** is on and this happens, an infinite loop will occur.
 In order to stop this, just click the "Clear Search" button - the bold **x** on the right of the search box in the audio-player2 app.